Gemma Augustea: Overall scene

-The upper and lower scenes take place at different times, and are basically cause and effect.
+The upper and lower scenes take place at different times, illustrating cause and effect.
 The lower scene takes place at the northern frontiers, just after a battle won by the Romans, who erect a victory trophy.
 Gathered prisoners of war are waiting for their punishment in grief or begging for mercy at the hands of assisting gods.
 The triumph on the battlefield precedes the triumph on the upper plate.

 The upper scene is a fusion of Rome, Olympus, and the world of cities.
 Augustus is conspicuously above the birth sign he claimed, while the eagle personifying him as Jupiter sits below.
 He ended many years of internal strife for Rome and will forever wear the oak crown.
 In his right hand he holds a lituus – his augury stick in which he reads the signs and declares wars to be just.
 He faces Roma, representing all he united and saved from civil bloodshed.
 He sits equal to Roma, personifying a god.
 His feet lay upon armor, which could be identified with the newly conquered barbarians, or it may depict the descent of the Julian family from Mars through his human children Romulus and Remus.
 Unlike all the other figures, except for #7 and #8, the depiction of Augustus is considered to be an actual portrait because of the iris seen in his eye.
 Tiberius, Augustus’ adopted son, recently having fought in the north, comes back momentarily – for Victoria anxiously urges that he continue on to fight new battles and receive his triumph.